-21 easy World Book Day DIY costume ideas to make 2024
+23 last-minute World Book Day costume ideas for 2025

-World Book Day is coming up soon and we've rounded up our favourite handmade world book costumes to inspire you this year.
+World Book Day is coming up soon and we've rounded up our favourite handmade World Book Day fancy dress ideas to inspire you this year.

-This year, World Book Day will fall on 7th March 2024.
-We're sharing our favourite ideas with you so we can all get crafty with a literary twist this year.
+This year, World Book Day falls on Thursday 6th March, and we're sharing our favourite ideas to help everyone get crafty with a literary twist.

-This year's theme will be "read your way" – World Book Day 2024 will celebrate that children are more likely to enjoy reading when their choices are championed and we make reading fun.
+This year's theme will be 'Read Your Way' – World Book Day 2025 will celebrate that children are more likely to enjoy reading when their choices are championed and we make reading fun.

 What can I dress up as for World Book Day?